 All transfer students should attend an orientation session prior to the beginning of the initial term of enrollment.
 For those transfer students beginning in the fall semester, Student Orientation, Advising, and Registration (Transfer SOAR) sessions will be scheduled.
 The sessions are offered during June and July, and include orientation, academic advisement, and preregistration for the fall semester.
 See www.una.edu/orientation for more information.

 Students who remain continuously enrolled (summer term excluded) are approved for registration each semester or term as long as they maintain the required academic standards.
 Students who have not been enrolled for one or more semesters, must reactivate their admissions record.
-Admissions applications are available through the Office of Admissions or online.
+Admissions applications are available online.
 Students who reapply for admission are subject to all published application deadlines and requirements.

 Former students who apply for reactivation after attending other institutions will be evaluated as transfer students and must meet the transfer student admission requirements.
 Transcripts must be requested from other institutions and will be evaluated and considered as a part of the reactivation process.
 This policy also applies to students who attend other institutions during the summer term.
 Students may avoid this process by getting advance approval to take courses elsewhere as transient students.
 (See Transient Students section for further information.)

 Students who have been suspended are eligible to return to UNA after one full semester following such academic action.
 A summer term will not fulfill a suspension period.
 Students who have been suspended are eligible to return to UNA after one calendar year.
 Subsequent academic suspension will result in a student being ineligible to enroll for a period of three years.

 UNA Early College